Macky Sall: Second term

 In 2021, there were protests against Sall after opposition leader Ousmane Sonko was arrested.
-In November 2022, investigative reporter Pape Alé Niang was arrested after reporting on the government investigation into Sonko.
+In November 2022, investigative reporter Pape Ale Niang was arrested after reporting on the government investigation into Sonko.

 On 9 February 2023, the Sall announced his ambition to make Thiès the "city of three stations", with the prospect of its service by train Regional Express (TER) whose railway line will be extended to link it to Dakar.

 In December 2022, he attended the United States–Africa Leaders Summit 2022 in Washington, D.C. and met with US President Joe Biden.

 In July 2023, he attended the Russia–Africa Summit in Saint Petersburg.

 Postponement and subsequent overturning of postponement

 On 3 February 2024, hours before campaigning was about to start, President Sall ordered the indefinite postponement of the election, citing a parliamentary investigation into two judges of the Constitutional Court over their integrity with regards to the electoral process that was launched following Karim Wade's exclusion from the elections and warning of adverse affects on the "credibility of the election by creating the seeds of pre- and post-electoral litigation".
 Sall also claimed that some of the official candidates held dual-citizenship.
 This was the first postponement of a presidential election in the country's history.

 On 4 February, police in Dakar fired tear gas to disperse demonstrators protesting against the postponement and arrested Aminata Touré and candidate Anta Babacar Ngom, who had attended one of the rallies after all 19 opposition candidates called for supporters to gather in the streets, including at a major roundabout and in front of the National Assembly.
 Authorities also suspended and later revoked the broadcasting license of the private television channel Walf TV for its coverage of the protests, calling it an "incitement to violence".
 Protesters were seen chanting "Macky Sall, dictator!" and establishing makeshift barricades, burning tyres and throwing rocks at police.
 The Ministry of Communication, Telecommunications and Digital Economy shut off mobile internet access on 5 February, citing "the dissemination of several hateful and subversive messages relayed on social networks in the context of threats and disturbances to public order."
 Three people were killed during protests against the postponement in Saint-Louis, Dakar and Ziguinchor.
 Protests were also held in Diourbel.